 How do I install a screw hook for wall use without damaging the surface?

 Always pre-drill a pilot hole slightly smaller than the hook’s thread diameter.
 For drywall, use a proper drywall anchor—never screw directly into drywall.
 For tile or brick, use a masonry bit and a wall plug.
-The Q-Hanger hooks we tested include a stopper that prevents overdrilling, which is a nice safety feature for protecting wall surfaces.
+The Q-Hanger hooks include a stopper that prevents overdrilling, which is a nice safety feature for protecting wall surfaces.

 What’s the best use for small screw in hooks?